tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 PBTS introduces a `timely` predicate that restricts the allowed decisions based on the proposal time `v.time` associated with a proposed value `v`.
-As as synchronous predicate, the time at which it is evaluated impacts on whether a process accepts of reject a value based on its proposal time.
+As a synchronous predicate, the time at which it is evaluated impacts on whether a process accepts of reject a value based on its proposal time.
-For this reason, the Time-Validity property refers to the previous evaluation of the `timely` predicate, detailed in the following.
+For this reason, the Time-Validity property refers to the previous evaluation of the `timely` predicate, detailed in the following section.

 ## Timely proposals